BlueGhostAlt/moonad/README.md

 ## Typed Functional Utility Library for TypeScript

-### `moonad` brings to the table well-known patterns and features from strongly typed functional languages to TypeScript
+### `moonad` brings well-known patterns and features from strongly typed functional languages to TypeScript

 ```typescript
 import { Lazy } from "./Lazy"